Nice3point/RevitToolkit/Readme.md

 It provides the accessibility check for a Revit add-in External Command.

-Starting with Revit 2025, ExternalCommandAvailability uses **AssemblyLoadContext** to isolate dependencies.
+Starting with Revit 2025, **ExternalCommandAvailability** is executed in an isolated context, providing independent execution and preventing conflicts due to incompatible library versions.
 If your implementation does not include dependencies, use the **IExternalCommandAvailability** interface to reduce memory allocation

 #### AvailableCommandController